 Short walks on alternate Wednesdays in London or its suburbs, usually within the Freedom Pass Zone, but sometimes beyond it e.g. visiting seaside locations in the warmer months.
 Generally the walks will begin at 10.30, but you will not get home by lunchtime on the furthest trips.
 We have a coffee stop soon after the walk starts and those who have time usually have lunch together.
 In the course of the walk we investigate places of interest we pass.
 Details of the walks are sent out a few days beforehand by email, and there will also be a notice on the U3A noticeboard.
 Please email: email@example.com.

 Walks take a full day and you should avoid other arrangements before early evening.
 We explore in and around London – rivers, canals, hills – covering distances of around 6 to 8 miles.
 If the walk takes us outside the Freedom Pass zone, discounted Group Rail tickets are bought.
 Some walks are more strenuous than others but this activity is not only for exercise but is also an enjoyable social event.
 On each walk we go to a pre-booked lunch venue, often the village inn.
 The details of the following walk can be sent to your email address and a copy is displayed on the U3A notice board each Monday.
 Contact by email: firstname.lastname@example.org

 WINE APPRECIATION Note the time!
 Martin Raybould

 If you enjoy drinking wine, and would like to try different wines and grapes from different regions and countries in a fun and relaxed atmosphere, this is for you!
-We meet once a month 6.30 – 8.30 pm and try at least 8/9 wines per session – all for £10 which includes cheese and biscuits.
+We meet once a month 6.30 – 8.30 pm and try about 10 wines per session – all for £10 which includes cheese and biscuits.
 The surplus goes to tasting better wines and towards our own Christmas party.
-To find out more, and dates, email: firstname.lastname@example.org
+To find out more and dates, email: email@example.com

 WRITING CREATIVELY Susan Woodford